liatrio/envelope-game-scoreboard/README.md

 1. Clone repo
 2. Open the index.html file from finder (mac)
-3. Once the game begins, select start
+3. Once the game begins, select start to begin the timer
-4. Once teams deliver their features in production, select the +1 for the correct group
+4. Once teams deliver their feature in production, select the +1 for the correct group
-5. Pause the game at various stages and discuss what's happening
+5. Pause the game at various stages and discuss what's happening;
 - 1st Feature in Production - What does this mean?
 Value.
 Value to Who?
+Time to market.
+Beating the competition.
+Receiving fast feeback.
 - How are folks feeling?
 Batch / Flow - Stresses?
 Relaxed?
 - 6 or 7 Features in PROD - Introduce a Defect - Add a *(Star)
   - Buddies hanging out after work - leaks - there is a mole.